 The data were subsequently transformed into a representation which allows for linear morphing.
 The resulting "walking space" was then transformed usig principal component analysis.
 A space spanned by the first 10 eigenwalkers was used to compute linear discriminant functions for the respective attributes.

 Sex and weight of each walker were directly available from our records.
 The outer two attributes were derived from psychological experiments.
 A number of observers were presented with point-light displays of the 100 walkers.
 For each of them they had to rate the attributes nervous/relaxed and happy/sad on a scale of 6 steps.

-The procedure is described in dertail in:
+The procedure is described in dertail in these papers: